sca075/mqtt_vacuum_camera/README.md

 ### Notes:
 - This integration is developed and tested using a PI4 with Home Assistant OS fully updated [to the last version](https://www.home-assistant.io/faq/release/), this allows us to confirm that the component is working properly with Home Assistant.
 Tested also on ProxMox and Docker Supervised "production" enviroment (fully setup home installation).
 ### Thanks to:
-- [@PiotrMachowski](https://github.com/PiotrMachowski) inspiring this integration and his amazing work.
-- [@billyourself](https://github.com/billyourself) for providing us the data and motivation to evolve this project.
-- [@Skeletorjus](https://github.com/Skeletorjus) that using this integration gave us several ideas to improve it.
-- [@rohankapoorcom](https://github.com/rohankapoorcom) autor of the v1.4.0 that make really easy to set up this integration.
-- [@gunjambi](https://github.com/gunjambi) that found a solution to re-draw the robot and also implemented the snapshots png to be enabled or disabled from the options.
-- [@T0ytoy](https://github.com/T0ytoy) for the superb cooperation in testing our Camera that improved [using the threading](https://github.com/sca075/valetudo_vacuum_camera/discussions/71).
-- [@borgqueenx](https://github.com/borgqueenx) for the great cooperation in testing our Camera and helping us to improve it, [see more here](https://github.com/sca075/mqtt_vacuum_camera/discussions/296#:~:text=Edit-,borgqueenx,-2%20weeks%20ago)
-- And to all of you using this integration and reporting any issues, improvements and vacuums used with it.
+All of you that are using this integration and reporting any issues, improvements and vacuums used with it.
+To each one of you, a big thank you for your support, understanding and feedbacks.